chrisnoonan98675/site/xl-release/how-to/back-up-xl-release.markdown

 To back up XL Release, it is recommended that you back up the complete installation folder (referred to here as `XL_RELEASE_SERVER_HOME`); for example, by compressing it in a ZIP file.

-If you store the XL Release repository in a [database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html#using-a-database), back up the database using the tools provided by your database vendor.
+If you store the XL Release repository in an external database, back up the database using the tools provided by your database vendor.
 Make sure you back up both `xlrelease` and `archive` databases.

 ## Restore a backup